ExoMars Rover Rosalind Franklin

 The ExoMars Rover, developed by ESA, provides key mission capabilities: surface mobility, subsurface drilling and automatic sample collection, processing, and distribution to instruments.
 It hosts a suite of analytical instruments dedicated to exobiology and geochemistry research: this is the Pasteur payload.

 Credit: Thales Alenia Space Italy

-The Rover uses solar panels to generate the required electrical power, and is designed to survive the cold Martian nights with the help of novel batteries and heater units.
+The Rover, named Rosalind Franklin, uses solar panels to generate the required electrical power, and is designed to survive the cold Martian nights with the help of novel batteries and heater units.

-Due to the infrequent communication opportunities, only 1 or 2 short sessions per sol (Martian day), the ExoMars Rover is highly autonomous.
+Due to the infrequent communication opportunities, only one or two short sessions per sol (Martian day), Rosalind Franklin is highly autonomous.
 Scientists on Earth will designate target destinations on the basis of compressed stereo images acquired by the cameras mounted on the Rover mast.